kkartas/ETLForge/paper/paper.md

 ## State of the field

-The landscape of data generation and validation tools shows clear specialization but lacks integration:
+The landscape of data generation and validation tools shows clear specialization, with tools excelling at either generation or validation, but lacking integration between these two complementary tasks:

 | Capability | ETLForge | Faker | Great Expectations | pandera | Cerberus |
 |------------|----------|-------|-------------------|---------|----------|